-Definition and Examples of the Foreign Tax Credit
+Definition and Example of the Foreign Tax Credit

 The foreign tax credit is equal to the U.S. tax attributable to a taxpayer's foreign-source income, or the amount of foreign tax paid, whichever is less.
-It's a credit, not a deduction, so it subtracts directly from any tax debt you might owe the IRS when you complete your U.S. tax return.
+It's a credit, not a deduction, so it subtracts directly from any tax debt you might owe the Internal Revenue Service (IRS) when you complete your U.S. tax return.

 How Does the Foreign Tax Credit Work?

-As an example, Jorge and Roberta own a house in Germany and Jorge is also employed there.
-He pays $6,000 to Germany in income tax for the 2020 tax year.
-Jorge can claim a U.S. tax credit on his 2020 tax return for that $6,000.
-His credit would be limited to $3,000, however, if Jorge only earned that much and for some reason paid more in taxes.
+As an example, suppose Jorge and Roberta own a house in Germany, and Jorge is also employed there.
+He pays $6,000 to Germany in income tax for the 2021 tax year.
+Jorge can claim a U.S. tax credit on his 2021 tax return for that $6,000.
+His credit would be limited to $3,000, however, if Jorge were only to earn that much and for some reason were to pay more in taxes.

-Now let's say that Jorge and Roberta pay property tax on their Germany home each year.
-The tax is imposed on them and they actually pay it.
-The amount paid is the legal and actual amount of their tax liability, but this tax isn't eligible for the foreign tax credit because it's not an income tax.
+Now suppose that Jorge and Roberta pay property tax on their home in Germany home each year.
+The tax is imposed on them, and they pay it.
+The amount paid is the legal and actual amount of their tax liability, but this tax isn't eligible for the foreign tax credit because it's not actually an income tax.

 The Foreign Earned Income Exclusion